Cognito Identity in GitHub Actions

 Attribute Based Access Control

-Because the GitHub Actions OIDC Access Token claims are now principal/session tags on the AWS IAM Role we assumed, they can be used for ABAC.
+Because the GitHub Actions OIDC Access Token claims are now principal/session tags in our role session, they can be used for ABAC.
 Read more about ABAC for AWS and have look at this tutorial to learn more if you are unfamiliar with ABAC.

 Next